 Based in Stockholm, Furhat Robotics was born out of a research project at KTH (Royal Institute of Technology).
 In 2018, they started the collaboration with recruitment and staffing agency TNG.

-The shared mission was to take the next step in unbiased recruitment by developing Tengai Unbiased, the world’s first social robot.
-Tengai was therefore built with a diversity and inclusion software, specifically designed to reduce bias in the recruitment process and create a more fair candidate experience.
+The shared mission was to take the next step in unbiased recruitment by developing Tengai Unbiased, the world’s first social interview robot.
+And to be effective, Tengai’s platform was built to hold a diversity and inclusion software.
+With TNG’s insights the software was pecifically designed to reduce bias in the recruitment process and create a more fair candidate experience.

-TNG created Tengai by combing Furhat Robotics’ expertize in social robots with their unique and unbiased recruitment methodology.
-Furhat built the physical robot and the conversational platform, while TNG in the fall of 2018 started shaping Tengai and its software.
-The goal was to make the AI-robot more human-like and capable of performing unbiased job interviews.
+TNG created Tengai AB by combing Furhat Robotics’ expertize in social robots with their unique and unbiased recruitment methodology.
+Furhat built the physical robot and the conversational platform.
+While TNG in the fall of 2018 started shaping Tengai and its software.
+And the goal was to make the AI-robot more human-like and capable of performing unbiased job interviews.

 “While Furhat Robotics provided the conversational platform, TNG had to design the D&I software application that is the foundation of Tengai’s behavior and her capacity to conduct structured and situational-based interviews.”

-A group of recruiters and assessment experts at TNG carried on this extensive work, together with the company’s candidate experience team.
-A work that is far from complete, as the team constantly continues to develop the HR Tech tool.
+A group of recruiters and assessment experts at TNG carried out the extensive work together with the company’s candidate experience team.
+A work that is far from complete.
+As the team constantly continues to develop the HR Tech tool.
 For example, Tengai’s code is checked on a regular basis to avoid algorithm bias.

 All About User Experience

-To illustrate, the difference between working with pen-and-paper, a keyboard, a mouse, a touch screen, a smart speaker, an animated character, VR, AR, or a social robot, is all about user experience.
-You can express any “information” in all of the above.
-But each medium has its own benefits in how it engages with the user in different tasks.
-For example, using a keyboard to draw or edit a picture in Photoshop is a very bad interface compared to a mouse.
-What we believe here is that using a chatbot/online-form to recruit someone is also a very bad interface.
-And in the case of bias, using a human is perhaps a bad interface.
+There is a big difference between working with pen-and-paper, a touch screen, a smart speaker, an animated character, VR, AR, compared to a physical and social robot.
+And it all comes down to the user experience.
+While you can express any “information” in all of the above, each medium has its own benefits in how it engages with the user in different tasks.
+For example, using a keyboard to draw or edit a picture in Photoshop is a very bad interface compared to using a mouse.